opengdpr/OpenDSR/operating_model.md

 - Building support for OpenGDPR into your products
 - Champion the OpenGDPR initiative in your day-to-day discussions

-### How are new members added?
+### How are new working group members added?
-- New members must be proposed and receive 50% support from existing working group members
+- New members must be proposed and receive 75% support from existing working group members
 - New members must be judged on the positive contributions and domain knowledge, not on existing biases or marketplace influences (competition)

-### How do members leave?
+### How do working group members leave?
 - Existing members may elect to resign their membership or may be remove due to inactivity.

 ## Specification Updates